 Strategic Management encompasses the formulating and implementing of important goals and initiatives that are determined by senior management.
 This also includes planning and managing the resources available to an organisation.

 It continuously requires the business processes and procedures to be evaluated, as well as the external factors that can influence the operations.
 The strategic management process is key to the decisions and initiatives that are taken by the top of the organisation.
-Strategic management is implemented in all fields and in companies of all sizes.
+It is implemented in all fields and in companies of all sizes.

 Strategic management encompasses the planning, monitoring, analysing and criticising of all matters an organisation requires in order to reach their set goal.
 Business environments change constantly and demand their organisation to continuously optimise their strategies.
 Strategic management helps organisations to criticise current situations and to determine the effectiveness of alternative strategies.